jpdery/moobile-core-doc/Source/Classes/Dialog/Alert.md

 ### showAnimated() {#showAnimated}

-Shows the alert with an animation by adding the `show-animated` CSS class to the element.
+Shows this alert with an animation by adding the `show-animated` CSS class to the element.
 Update the properties of this CSS class to customize the animation.

 #### Returns: